Kinsa/django-blog/README.rst

 Setup the Project For the Application
 =====================================

-Add to the project's settings file tuple of installed apps:
+Add to the project's settings file tuple of INSTALLED_APPS:

 ::

+ 'south'
  'django.contrib.markup',
  'django_blog',